 I just bought a Nokia Lumia 920 Windows Phone and found that while downloading apps which were greater than 50MB in size, I either needed Wi-Fi connection or a 3G connection.
 I was on 2G and I did not have a wireless connection at home.

 Enable Internet Connection Sharing

 To begin, first make sure that the WiFi is set to ON.
-Then you will have to first open command prompt as an administrator.
+Then you will have to open command prompt as an administrator.
 Open the WinX menu and select Command Prompt (Admin).
 The CMD window will open.
 Type the following and hit Enter:

 netsh wlan set hostednetwork mode=allow ssid=DellNet key=asdfg12345

 Here DellNet is the name I have chosen and asdfg12345 is the password I have chosen.
 This has to be at least 8 characters long.
 You can give your own name and select you own password.

 Next, type the following in the CMD window and hit Enter: